The Software AG Cloud is a platform-as-a-service and business process management platform from Software AG.

 BPM suites are usually designed to help improve business processes.
 Below are some examples of the potential benefits of using BPM software:

 Improving engagement with customers or customer satisfaction

 Although many BPM platforms now have low-code development capabilities, BPM and low-code platforms are fundamentally different.
 This is largely because they have different aims.
 Business Process Management suites are targeted towards achieving operational excellence in enterprises.
 The underlying goal is to connect all processes and functions within the organization in the name of operational efficiency.

 Low-code platforms, on the other hand, are designed to expedite the software development and delivery process.
 Low-code is about enabling "citizen developers" to build business applications by assembling building blocks, with a reduced need for coding by highly-skilled developers.

-Most modern BPM products are cloud offerings, but there are still several fully on-premises offerings which appeal to buyers for a specific set of reasons.
+Most modern BPM products are cloud offerings, but there are still several fully on-premises offerings that appeal to buyers for a specific set of reasons.
 Additionally, several products offer both a cloud and an on-premises version.
 Potential reasons for purchasing an on-premise product include:

 Preference for keeping critical systems in-house

-Requirement for extensive integration with local data
+Requirements for extensive integration with local data

 Serve very large user communities